GAME RESULTGame Result

 FW 17 Toru KABURAGI

-Escape from consecutive losses, and will there be revenge...
+Escape from consecutive losses, and will it be revenge...

 Since winning the Kyoto match on July 22nd, Tokyo has forgotten the taste of victory.
 After a draw against Kashima, they have fallen into a disastrous situation of six consecutive defeats in a quagmire.